GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

   By leveraging the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/user-select"><code>user-select</code></a>
   CSS property with the value of <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/user-select#Syntax:~:text=none,-The"><code>none</code></a>, you can protect UI elements from being accidentally selected.
-  Be sure, though, to not abuse this property for making <em>app contents</em> unselectable, it should only be used for UI elements like button texts, etc.
+  Be sure, though, to not abuse this property for making <em>app contents</em> unselectable.
+  It should only be used for UI elements like button texts, etc.
   The <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/font-family#<generic-name>:~:text=system%2Dui,-Glyphs"><code>system-ui</code></a>
-  value for the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/font-family"><code>font-family</code></a> CSS property allows you to specify the default UI font of the system to be used for your app, whatever it may be in the concrete case.
+  value for the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/font-family"><code>font-family</code></a> CSS property allows you to specify the default UI font of the system to be used for your app.
   Finally, your app can obey to the user's color scheme preference by respecting their <a href="https://web.dev/prefers-color-scheme/"><code>prefers-color-scheme</code></a> choice, with an optional <a href="https://github.com/GoogleChromeLabs/dark-mode-toggle">dark mode toggle</a>
   to override it.
   Another thing to decide on might be what the browser should do when reaching